 We are required to process your personal information to comply with certain legal obligations, for example:

 3.1.1.
-To report and respond to queries raised by regulatory authorities, law enforcement and other government agencies such as the Central Bank of Ireland, the European Central Bank and An Garda Siochana.
+To report and respond to queries and lawful requests raised by regulatory authorities, law enforcement and other government agencies such as the Central Bank of Ireland, the Competition and Consumer Protection Commission, the European Central Bank and An Garda Siochana.

 3.1.2.
 To respond to requests from Irish Revenue in accordance with relevant tax legislation including queries relating to Deposit Interest Retention Tax (DIRT), Foreign Account Tax Compliance Act (FATCA), stamp duty and Common Reporting Standard (CRS) and under Notices of Attachment issued by Irish Revenue;